appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/send-to-app-store.md

 # Send to App Store

-This step allows you to submit your app to the [App Store](https://www.apple.com/app-store/).
+This step enables you to submit your application to the [App Store](https://www.apple.com/app-store/).

 :::caution
-Make sure the [**App Store Connect API Key**](https://docs.appcircle.io/account/adding-an-app-store-connect-api-key#linking-appcircle-with-app-store-connect) is added to Appcircle and selected in [**Publish Settings**](https://docs.appcircle.io/publish-module/#publish-settings).
+Ensure the [**App Store Connect API Key**](https://docs.appcircle.io/account/adding-an-app-store-connect-api-key#linking-appcircle-with-app-store-connect) is configured in Appcircle and chosen under [**Publish Settings**](https://docs.appcircle.io/publish-module/#publish-settings).
 :::

 ### Prerequisites
-The steps required for this step to work are given in the list below with their descriptions.
+Below are the prerequisite steps necessary for this operation, accompanied by their descriptions.

 :::caution
-Please note that this step is a stand-alone step.
-If the steps in the list below are available in your Publish Flow, they must be used before this step.
+Note: This is a standalone step.
+The steps listed below should precede this step if they are part of your Publish Flow.
 :::

 | Prerequisite Workflow Step                      | Description                                     |